DAR is a Service Society - 125 years of Service to America

-The first organizational meeting of the new National Society Daughters of the American Revolution (NSDAR) was held in Washington D.C. on October 11, 1890.
-Eighteen women attended and by the end of the meeting eleven members had paid their dues and the NSDAR was born.
-Since its founding, DAR has admitted more than 930,000 members.
+The first organizational meeting of the new National Society Daughters of the American Revolution (NSDAR) was held in Washington, D.C., on October 11, 1890.
+Eighteen women attended and by the end of the meeting eleven members had paid their dues and the DAR was born.
+Since its founding, DAR has admitted more than 1,000,000 members.

-The objectives laid forth in the first meeting of the DAR have remained the same in 125 years of active service to the nation.
-Those objectives are:
+The missions laid forth in the first meeting of the DAR have remained the same in over 125 years of active service to the nation.
+The three "Pillars" of DAR are:

 - Historical - to perpetuate the memory and spirit of the men and women who achieved American Independence